 Safe Drive Stay Alive is a partnership with the police, ambulance service and NHS aimed at new and learner drivers aged 17-24 years old to influence driver behaviour and attitude.

 Annually delivered to 34 sixth-forms and colleges, the programme and shows run between 1 November and 31 March each year and reach approximately 8,000 students.

-We are currently seeking partners or sponsors (big and small) for this initiative - more details are available on the West Sussex Fire & Rescue Service partner and sponsorship opportunities page.
+We are currently seeking partners or sponsors (big and small) for this initiative - more details are available on West Sussex Fire & Rescue Service partner and sponsorship opportunities.